 How Will Adam Warlock Shape The MCU?

-The simplest theory on what the future holds for Adam Warlock is that it will follow his comic book history as closely as possible.
-Aside from his clearly altered origin story, it’s possible Adam will shrug off his mission to kill the Guardians, and seek out a more heroic purpose – with or without an Infinity Stone.
-But with Marvel boss Kevin Feige and director James Gunn hinting and outright stating that Adam Warlock will be absent from The Avengers: Infinity War, and next be seen in Guardians of the Galaxy 3, his run-in with Thanos will have to come in the sequel – known among the cast as “Gauntlet.”
-That actually makes the most sense, too: allow James Gunn to introduce Adam, show his ascent from created instrument to powerful, wise hero, and rise to the heights needed to stand against Thanos.
+The simplest theory on what the future holds for Adam Warlock following his Guardians of the Galaxy 2 tease is that it will follow his comic book history as closely as possible.
+Aside from his clearly altered origin story, it's possible Adam will shrug off his mission to kill the Guardians, and seek out a more heroic purpose - with or without an Infinity Stone.
+It was originally expected Adam Warlock would play a part in Avengers: Infinity War or Avengers: Endgame given his comic links to Thanos, but that now doesn't appear to be the case.